Veins of the lower limb

-Veins of the Foot
+Veins of the foot

 Venous plexuses within the plantar regions of the toes join to form plantar digital veins.
 These veins connect with their dorsal counterparts, the dorsal digital veins, to form four plantar metatarsal veins.
 These veins run proximally within the intermetatarsal spaces and then continue on to form the deep plantar venous arch.
 Medial and lateral plantar veins arise from this arch.

 A dorsal venous arch is also present and is formed by the dorsal metatarsal veins, which are also formed by the dorsal and plantar digital veins.

-Veins of the Leg
+Veins of the leg

 The posterior tibial veins are formed by the medial and lateral plantar veins and accompany the posterior tibial artery.
 Veins from the calf muscles drain into posterior tibial veins.
 They also receive connections from the superficial veins and the fibular veins.

-Vein of the Knee
+Vein of the knee

 The popliteal vein is located within the popliteal fossa and pierces the adductor magnus muscle, where it becomes the femoral vein.
-Distally it is medial to the popliteal artery, between the two heads of the gastrocnemius muscle it is superficial to it and proximally it is posterolateral to it.
+Distally it is medial to the popliteal artery.
+Between the two heads of the gastrocnemius muscle it is superficial to it and proximally it is posterolateral to it.

-Veins of the Thigh
+Veins of the thigh